microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    In the dialogue that appears:
    - change the branch name from **master** to **branch1**
    - check the **Create a pull request** checkbox
-   - click **Commit**, then click **Create** on the next screen
+   - click **Commit**, then click **Create** on the next screen to submit the pull request

    ![vsts_program_commit](images/ex3/vsts_program_commit.png)

-   If the PR integration is correctly configured the UI will show that the build analysis build is in progress.
+   If the pull request integration is correctly configured the UI will show that an analysis build is in progress.

    ![vsts_pr_in_progress_partial](images/ex3/vsts_pr_in_progress_partial.png)